Indiana Drug Crime Defense Attorneys

 The manufacturing of controlled substances is a serious crime in the state of Indiana.
 One of the most common manufacturing crimes is the manufacturing of methamphetamine.
 While there are charges dealing with other types of drug manufacturing, the ingredients used to make methamphetamine are readily available and can be easier to obtain than ingredients for other types of drugs.

 Manufacturing methamphetamine is defined as any person who knowingly manufactures or finances the manufacture of methamphetamine.
-This can be anywhere from a Level 4 felony offense, all the way up to a Level 2 felony offense depending on the quantity of the drug or if the manufacturing process results in another person’s serious bodily injury or death.
+This can be anywhere from a Level 4 felony offense all the way up to a Level 2 felony offense, depending on the quantity of the drug or if the manufacturing process results in another person’s serious bodily injury or death.

 Typical Marijuana Charges

 Although the legalization of marijuana is increasingly common in other states, this is not the case in Indiana.
-Marijuana is still considered an illegal drug in Indiana and being caught in possession of it can still carry with it serious penalties.
+Marijuana is still considered an illegal drug in Indiana, and being caught in possession of it can still carry with it serious penalties.
 Indiana has several laws that address marijuana, including dealing in marijuana and possession of marijuana.
 Charges can range from a Class B misdemeanor to a Level 5 felony.
 Contrary to popular belief, being caught with marijuana is not a harmless offense that carries no penalty.

 How Indiana Classifies Drugs And Controlled Substances